 Nutrient Content of Bully Sticks

-In Brazil, cattle are generally not only grass fed, but grass finished.
-This means that the animal eats grass (which is their natural diet) for their entire life, and are not supplemented with a grain-based diet.
-Meat from grassfed cattle have a more appropriate omega 3 to omega 6 fatty acid ratio, whereas meat from grainfed cattle tend to be much higher in omega 6 fatty acids (which are inflammatory when consumed in excess amounts.)
+In Brazil, cattle are generally grass fed.
+This means that after getting weaned off of milk, the animal eats grass (which is their natural diet) for their entire life, and are not supplemented with a grain-based diet.
+Meat from grass fed cattle have a more appropriate omega 3 to omega 6 fatty acid ratio, whereas meat from grain fed cattle tend to be much higher in omega 6 fatty acids (which are inflammatory when consumed in excess amounts.)

 In the USA, the majority of cattle are grain fed, or at least grain finished (i.e. they start off grazing on pasture, but are sent to a feedlot which is where they’ll reach their final weight).
 Grain based diets are made of corn, soy, and other inexpensive ingredients that have a high energy density.
 These types of diets are high in omega-6 fatty acids.
 When a cow is fed primarily corn/soy, rather than grass, they have a lot more fat deposited in their tissue, and this fat will not have the correct omega 3 to omega 6 fatty acid ratio.

 Why does the omega-3 to omega-6 fatty acid ratio matter?
 When a diet is deficient in omega-3 fatty acids, there are implications that it may trigger diseases such as inflammatory and autoimmune disease, cardiovascular disease, cancer¹, and obesity².
 A diet with the proper omega-3 to omega-6 fatty acid ratio is essential for good health and longevity.